 Other frameworks include Lean Management, Agile Portfolio Management (APM), Disciplined Agile Delivery (DAD), and Recipes For Agile Governance In the Enterprise (RAGE).

 While the implementation of agile in enterprise environments has helped organizations improve software quality, increase team productivity, better manage priorities, and increase speed to market, many companies face issues with scaling agile beyond small teams or groups of teams.
-Legacy systems, knowledge gaps, change resistance, and lack of managerial buy-in are just a handful of the plethora of challenges that impede wider adoption of agile methodologies.
+Legacy systems, knowledge gaps, change resistance, and lack of managerial buy-in are just a handful of the challenges that impede wider adoption of agile methodologies.

-But scaling agile in enterprise environments is possible, as successes of some organizations demonstrate.
+However, scaling agile in enterprise environments is possible, as the successes of some organizations demonstrate.
 Key success factors like executive support, shifts in delivery and organizational mindset, consistent processes, and proper training and coaching should be areas of focus for companies that are trying to implement agile or scale their agile efforts beyond single or small teams.